by Lee McGuire

 - ToolGen in October 2012 (Jin Soo Kim and others, US Patent Application No. 61/717,324).

 The status, elements, and outcomes of these applications have varied:

 - The applications filed in 2012 by the Vilnius team and the Berkeley team each showed only that purified Cas9 protein and a certain purified RNA could cut a short piece of DNA in a solution in a test tube.
-In both cases, the applications in 2012 contained no cells, no genomes, and no editing.
+In both cases, the applications in 2012 contained no disclosure of work in cells, no genomes, and no editing.

 - The USPTO continues to consider the Berkeley application, which describes similar results in 2012 as the Vilnius application.

 - The USPTO has rejected the ToolGen application as failing to describe invention.

 In April, 2014, the USPTO granted US Patent No. 8,697,359 to Broad Institute, MIT and Dr. Feng Zhang.
 This Patent (which draws priority from a provisional patent application filed in December 2012) contained successful experiments.
 It was based on original work that began at the Broad Institute and MIT in early 2011, was further reflected in a January 2012 federal grant application to the National Institutes of Health and culminated in the manuscript submitted on October 5, 2012 that was published in Science on January 3, 2013 as Cong et al. It marked the world's first engineering of CRISPR-Cas9 to be delivered and used to achieve mammalian genome editing.
 Zhang was the first to file a patent application, on December 12, 2012, that described and enabled such a method.
 These components and methods have since become the leading standard for genome editing worldwide.